-If you’re considering buying a home, it helps to have an idea of how much you can afford.
-This will tell you the dollar amount that you need to stay below in order to make a financially wise home-buying decision.
+If you’re considering buying a home, it helps to know how much you can afford.
+This will tell you the dollar amount you need to stay below to make a financially wise home-buying decision.

 It's very important to think of this question from two different perspectives, though.

-The first is simply: for how high of a mortgage will you qualify?
+The first is simply, how high of a mortgage will you qualify for?
 The answer to this question depends on a lot of factors.
-Some of these factors include your income, existing debts, interest rates, credit history, and your credit score.
+Some of these factors include your income, existing debts, interest rates, credit history, and credit score.

 (In a moment, we'll look at several calculations that most lenders use to evaluate mortgage applicants.
 That way, you can narrow this answer down a bit before you even begin the application process.)

-Banks will qualify you for as much as they possibly can, given their existing underwriting policies.
+Banks will qualify you for as much as possible, given their existing underwriting policies.
 But just because the money is available doesn’t mean you should take it.
-This is where you need to rein in your wants, in order to make a smart mortgage decision.
+This is where you need to rein in your wants to make a smart mortgage decision.

 Let's look at five ways to calculate how much house you can afford, beginning with a standard rule of thumb.

-Keep in mind that this is a very general rule of thumb, and there are several factors that will influence the results.
+Keep in mind that this is a very general rule of thumb, and several factors will influence the results.
 For example, the lower the interest rate you can obtain, the higher the home value you can afford on the same income.

 This is one reason why your credit score is so important.
 A good credit score of 760 or higher could net you an interest rate that is 1.5% lower than if you had a fair score of, say, 620.
 A 1.5% lower rate can easily translate into savings of tens of thousands of dollars over the life of a mortgage.